In today’s fast-paced business landscape, the use of Software-as-a-Service (SaaS) applications...

 Today, you may not find many job posts for the title of “SaaS manager” or “SaaS application manager.”
 But future prospects for the role are becoming increasingly clear.
 At Zylo, we believe you will soon see jobs with the title SaaS manager from tech-forward organizations as their cloud and SaaS investments continue to grow.

 The adoption of SaaS shows no signs of slowing and more organizations now recognize the unique complexity of SaaS-related challenges and the need for specific job functions that can address them.
 In this post, we’ll explore what the job description for the role of a SaaS manager might look like and how this role will make SaaS-reliant organizations’ tech portfolios more effective.

 SaaS has changed how enterprises acquire and use software, and SaaS use continues to grow.
-Analyst firm Gartner predicts that the total SaaS market will grow from $85 billion in 2019 to $113 billion by 2021, underscoring that more organizations are buying and using SaaS products.
+Analyst firm Gartner predicts that total SaaS spend will grow 18% from $145 billion in 2021 to $171 billion in 2022, underscoring that more organizations are buying and using SaaS products.
 SaaS is currently the largest segment of the cloud-based software market, a trend that’s expected to continue.

 In enterprise organizations, practitioners of software asset management (SAM) have commonly managed software to safeguard against license over-deployment and track end-user utilization.
 In an on-premise environment, the focus has typically been on IT-purchased, with an emphasis on the centrally managed provisioning of licenses and users.
 Therefore, the job description for on-premise license managers may not match the unique challenges of SaaS.

 SaaS positions any user in the organization as a software buyer — department heads, lines of business, individual employees, not just IT leaders or sourcing teams.
 In fact, more than 73% of all IT software purchases now occur outside of the IT team’s purview.

 The decentralization and democratization of enterprise software purchasing create unique questions and challenges: